gregnz/stocks/NTNX.md

 I expect Nutanix to build out capabilities in Xi Cloud for those common use-cases that span public and private datacenters (security would be an obvious one, but am sure theres a bunch of others).

 ### OEM Providers
-Nutanix has teamed up with some big names, Dell EMC, Lenovo, and IBM https://www.emc.com/collateral/analyst-reports/esg-why-hw-matters-for-hci.pdf
+Nutanix has teamed up with some big names, Dell EMC, Lenovo, and IBM to provide the HCI nodes, running Nutanix's Acropolis software.

+https://www.emc.com/collateral/analyst-reports/esg-why-hw-matters-for-hci.pdf